This org’s unique approach to empowering girls in Afghanistan

 “By attending this training I learned that I have equal rights as men and boys in our society.
 From now on, I will defend the rights of those women who are violated.
 I am one’s daughter, one’s sister, one’s wife, and one’s mother.
 I will not take those serious who put us down, and call us names.
 I will not be silent anymore.
 I now know that I have the right to freedom of speech, I have my individual right.
 I will fight until I achieve my goals.”

-You are invited to contribute to our partnership with Sahar empowering girls in Afghanistan through education and early marriage prevention here.
+You are invited to contribute to education and early marriage prevention here.

 Melissa Pack is the Communications Director at One Day’s Wages.
 She lives in Seattle with her husband and papillon.